https://blog.seneca.it/wp-content/uploads/2022/03/00-TA.jpg

 SHARE

-Current transducers – also known commercially as CTs (current transformers) – are essential components for low and medium voltage energy monitoring.
+Current transducers are essential components for low and medium voltage energy monitoring.
 These devices, strengthened by their accuracy and ease of installation, allow the signal from the primary source to be converted and made available to other energy monitoring instruments, such as energy meters, network analyzers, power quality meters and other transducers.
 Applications range from current and absorption measurements for electric motors and control devices, to the detection of energy consumption, to the normalization of electrical signals into standard signals usable by data acquisition systems.

-In particular, current transformers reduce high voltage currents to much lower values, safely monitoring the actual electric current flowing in a transmission line using a standard ammeter.
+Not to be confused with current transducers, current transformers (CTs) reduce high voltage currents to much lower values, safely monitoring the actual electric current flowing in a transmission line using a standard ammeter.

 Generally speaking, current transformers are inductive sensors consisting of a primary winding, a magnetic core and a secondary winding.